Quick Answer

 Operating routine

 A stronger evidence stack beats a louder claim.
 Use the same proof framework for every case: claim, artifact, outcome, buyer relevance, verification status.
-Each case should show the client context, what changed, what you produced, why it matters to a similar buyer, and whether the metric is verified or marked Add current benchmark after verification.
+Each case should show the client context, what changed, what you produced, why it matters to a similar buyer, and whether the metric has been verified from source records or is still pending verification before use.

 If your proof says only "improved operations" or "faster reporting," rewrite it until a buyer can inspect something concrete.
 Attach a dashboard screenshot, process artifact, named deliverable, or before-and-after operating note.
 If a number is not verified, do not imply certainty; mark it as pending and publish the rest.
 For adjacent reputation assets, see Link Building for SaaS Companies: Build a Defensible Backlink Asset.
 For compliance-led trust signals, see The 'Compliance Moat': Why RegTech is a Defensible Strategy.